AlexandrosPanag/My_esp8266_Projects/DHT11/README.md

-DHT_ESO8266
+DHT_ESP8266
 -----

-Temperature program.
-TThe program identifies the current temperature and then prints into the serial port of the esp8266 sensor
+Temperature & humidity program.
+The program identifies the current temperature and then prints into the serial port of the esp8266 sensor